trurob/WinStatObservationalSim/README.md

 This study builds on theoretical results, and simulation studies, found in the following two papers:
 - Causal Inference on Win Ratio for Observational Data With Dependent Subjects (Zhang et al., 2022)
-- Inference on win ratio for cluster-randomized semi-competing risk data (Zhang 2021)
+- Inference on win ratio for cluster-randomized semi-competing risk data (Zhang et al., 2021)

 Which, in turn, build on simulation studies and theoretical results found in:
 - Sample size formula for general win ratio analysis (Mao 2020)